khavishbhundoo/Guetzli-mjpeg/README.md

 The following videos are then created

-Original Video : Consist of JPEG frames generated at a quality of 100 with libjpeg
+Original Video : Consist of JPEG frames generated at a quality of 100 with libjpeg(lossless)

 Original Optimized Video : Consist of JPEG frames generated at a quality of 95 with libjpeg